vanniktech/gradle-maven-publish-plugin/README.md

   that works regardless of whether this is a Gradle plugin, an Android library or a Kotlin Multiplatform project.
 This is especially useful for projects that combine multiple of these.
 - **Maven central integration**.
 The plugin makes it easy to configure publishing to Maven Central with dedicated APIs to set it up and configure everything that is required.
-It also avoids issues like having multiple staging repositories on Sonatype OSS and supports automatic releasing without requiring any interaction with the web interface.
+It also supports automatic releasing without requiring any interaction with the web interface.
 - **In memory GPG signing keys**.
 Easily sign artifacts on CI by simply setting the required environment variables, no extra setup required.
 - **Gradle property based config**.
 Easily configure the plugin with Gradle properties that will apply to all